Severson-Group/severson_group_git/docs/README.md

  * The maximum line length should be 72 characters.
  * Insert a blank line between paragraphs and bulleted lists.
  * Use the imperative present tense in your subject line.

-...As the Git patch guidelines (https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches) state:
+A helpful example can be found in the [Git patch guidelines](https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches):
 >Describe your changes in imperative mood, e.g. "make xyzzy do frotz" instead of "[This patch] makes xyzzy do frotz" or "[I] changed xyzzy to do frotz", as if you are giving orders to the codebase to change its behavior.

 # Setup and Tools for Git: